morevnaproject-org/papagayo-ng/readme.txt

 wxPython - a cross-platform user interface library for Python, based on wxWidgets. http://www.wxpython.org/

+OpenAL - a cross platform audio library.
+This provides a more cross-platform way of providing audio playback capabilities and replaces an earlier version using pyaudio and before that a custom library produced by Lost Marble. http://openal.org (OpenAL ships with OS X and should be easily available for most Linux Distributions)

 wxGlade - a user interface builder for wxWidgets.
 This program is not strictly necessary, but is helpful if you want to modify the user interface of Papagayo. http://wxglade.sourceforge.net/

 Papagayo is written in Python, and requires no special tools to work with the source - a basic text editor is good enough.
 To run Papagayo, double-click the papagayo.py file, or run the following command: